 What the Research Says

-It’s not surprising that in Salesforce’s 2018 State of Sales Report, when salespeople were asked to list factors which they felt had an extreme or substantial impact on converting a prospect to a customer, listening topped the list.
+It’s not surprising that in a recent Salesforce State of Sales Report, when salespeople were asked to list factors which they felt had an extreme or substantial impact on converting a prospect to a customer, listening topped the list.

 And good listening isn’t simply all about feel-good sentiment.
 There are quantifiable sales performance benefits as well!

-After listening to over 25,000 sales calls, the folks at Gong.io, published a study illustrating the highest converting talk-to-listen ratio in sales.
+After listening to over 25,000 sales calls, the team at Gong.io, published a study illustrating the highest converting talk-to-listen ratio in sales.
 What did they find?
-The top closers talk 43% of the time compared to the bottom 20% which speak 66% of the time.
+The top closers talk 46% of the time compared to the bottom 20% which speak 72% of the time.

-Many salespeople and leaders are preconditioned to speak.
-To enthusiastically convey our solutions and beliefs on our customers.
+Salespeople and leaders are preconditioned to speak.
+To enthusiastically convey our solutions and beliefs to our customers.
 In essence, many sellers equate selling with speaking or pitching rather than listening.
 The truth is listening, like any other skill, requires mindful practice.

 Five Simple Listening Tips